Skip to content

 Length: Typically 3 hours

-View your club’s schedule online or in the Life Time Digital app to see the calendar of events and reserve your kid’s spot.
+View your club’s schedule online or in the Life Time app to see the calendar of events and reserve your kid’s spot.

 Common FAQs About Kids Events

-Tori Limmel, Kids curriculum manager at Life Time, shares answers to commonly asked questions from parents.
+Shelly Forsberg, director of kids and aquatics at Life Time, shares answers to commonly asked questions from parents.

-Life Time Editorial | What can I expect if I sign my child up for a Life Time Kids event?
+Life Time | What can I expect if I sign my child up for a Life Time Kids event?

-Tori Limmel | Each event has a theme, and we build the curriculum around that so there are always fun, new activities for kids to take part in.
-There are two themes per month, each offered on two different dates.
-The first two weeks of the month feature the first theme, and the second two weeks, the other.
-This helps us accommodate family schedules and allows a greater chance for every child to attend every theme if they wish.
+Shelly Forsberg | Each event has a theme, and we build the curriculum around that so there are always fun, new activities for kids to take part in.
+There is a new theme each week to help accommodate family schedules and to allow for a greater chance for every child to attend.
+Kids’ events occur every Saturday.
+Depending on the club, there may also be additional events on Fridays.

 Events typically last two to three hours and can accommodate kids ages 4 to 12 years old (ages may vary by club based on state requirements).
 Tween Takeover events are generally for kids ages 9 to 13 years old, though that may vary by club as well.